tesla809/erc-20-tutorial/README.md

 #### Events

-As mentioned before, [Events](https://www.youtube.com/watch?v=nopo9KwwRg4) are used to issue alerts regarding actions that occurred on the blockchain.
+As mentioned before, [Events](https://www.thirdandgrove.com/insights/ethereum-part-iv-contract-events-and-logs/#:~:text=An%20event%20allows%20a%20contract,data%20about%20the%20state%20change.) are used to issue alerts regarding actions that occurred on the blockchain.
 Apps can subscribe to events to update their UI.
 Events can also be used for logging purposes.
 Event "emits" a message when an action on a function occurs.

-Event parameters can be `indexed`, with a maximum of 3 named parameter or 4 anonymous parameters.
-Indexing allow for
+A deeper dive into [Events can be found in this video](<[Events](https://www.youtube.com/watch?v=nopo9KwwRg4)>).

+Note three things:

+- Event start with a captial lettter
+- Event don't modify the smart contract's state related to account.
+However, they DO modify the blockchain as described Solidity Language [forum](https://ethereum.stackexchange.com/questions/127152/events-can-cause-state-change) and [in this StackOverflow post](https://ethereum.stackexchange.com/questions/127152/events-can-cause-state-change).
+- A good and practical description of Events can be found in the introduction of [Understanding event logs on the Ethereum blockchain by Luit Hollander](https://medium.com/mycrypto/understanding-event-logs-on-the-ethereum-blockchain-f4ae7ba50378).

-A note on syntax.
+An additional note on syntax.
 Don't get hung up on understanding each part immediately.
-We will get into the specifics later.
+We will get into the specifics later during our implementation.
 For now, just understand the big picture and gist of the code.

 ##### Transfer